turingschool-examples/rack_server/README.md

 A few of these will likely be new to you.
 You'll have plenty of time to familiarize yourself, but at a high level.

-* Capybara allows us to do test how our apps look in a web browser.
+* Capybara allows us to test how our apps look in a web browser.
 * Launchy allows us to stop in the middle of a test to see what is currently showing on our web page (using the command `save_and_open_page`).
 * Rack is the gem we're going to use to allow us to receive HTTP requests and send HTTP responses.